LUNAR Events

 On the south side of Stockton is the junction with SR 4.
 Take 4 east about three

 miles where it merges with 99.
-Go south on the combined 4/99 two exits until 4
+Go south on the combined 4/99 one exit to Golden Gate avenue.

 miles you'll come to Farmington.
-This is your last chance to buy food or other
+This is your last chance to buy food, gas or other

 on 4 east, and you will cross the Milton-Eugene road.
 About 1 mile beyond the